pangeneral/Androlic/README.md

     -initMethodSubsignature       If entry method is a non-static method, we need to indicate the init method of object that entry method belongs to.
 Non-parametric init method by default.
 The format should be subsignature in jimple.
 For example, void <init>(int).
     -configureFile      The path of configure file.
 For example, D:\\configuration.txt

-Note that -apkName, -apkBasePath, -outputBasePath and -androidPath are compulsory options, which means they must be set.
+Note that -apkName, -javaHome, -apkBasePath, -outputBasePath and -androidPath are compulsory options, which means they must be set.
 For example:

     java -jar androlic.jar –apkName douyin.apk –apkBasePath D:\\test –outputBasePath D:\\apkPath –androidPath D:\\android-platform